Gwen0207/Gwen-s-PW/README.md

    					</div>
    					<div class="service-item">
    						<h4>Speech</h4>
-   						<p>As the representative of our school district, I went to hangzhou to participate in the national PGA speech contest.It was a very precious experience, and it was the first time to speak in English in front of so many people, and I was nervous and excited at the same time.Gained a lot of speaking skills and new friends.
+   						<p>As the representative of our school district, I went to Hangzhou to participate in the national PGA speech contest.It was a very precious experience, and it was the first time to speak in English in front of so many people, and I was nervous and excited at the same time.Gained a lot of speaking skills and new friends.
    						</p>
    					</div>
    				</li>